By Amrita Evans

 The enchanting island of Tenerife is best known for its excellent weather and stunning natural beauty.
 While many people travel to Tenerife to simply soak up the sun for a while, the island also has a whole host of other attractions that are just waiting to be discovered.
 Boasting an excellent tourist infrastructure, which includes an impressive range of hotels and other accommodation options, plenty of places to dine in style, restaurants and a vibrant nightlife scene, Tenerife is an excellent choice for a getaway.

 The majority of flights to Tenerife arrive at Reina Sofia, which is located in the south of the island.
 This airport receives around 10 million passengers from all over the globe each year and is well connected to the rest of the island by public transportation.
 There is also a second airport on Tenerife, namely Los Rodeos.
-This airport can be found in the north of the island and mainly provides domestic flights between the other Canary Islands and parts of Spain.
+This airport can be found in the north of the island and mainly provides domestic flights between the other Canary Isles and parts of Spain.

 Many visitors to Tenerife choose to base themselves in the capital city of Santa Cruz, which is famous for its museums and historic architecture.
 Santa Cruz also features lots of shops and markets where visitors can browse for bargains on locally produced handicrafts, eateries that serve traditional dishes as well as international favourites and an impressive range of bars and clubs.
 Destinations such as Puerto de la Cruz and La Laguna also feature plenty of amenities and receive large numbers of year-round visitors.